-- If the premium has not been paid, the plan ends on the day following the last day of the grace period. - If you ask us to end the plan, the plan will end on the last day of the month you requested. - If you tell us you do not want to renew this plan, it will end on the last day of the contract term. - If you die this plan will end on the last day of the month of your death. - If someone covered under this plan dies, their coverage will end on the last day of the month of their death, but the plan will continue if there are other people covered by the plan. - If you move out of Washington State, this plan will end on the last day of the contract term, including coverage for everyone on this plan.
+- If the premium has not been paid, the plan ends on the day following the last day of the grace period. - If you ask us to end the plan, the plan will end on the last day of the month you requested. - If you tell us you do not want to renew this plan, it will end on the last day of the contract term. - If you die this plan will end on the last day of the month of your death.
+Another adult can enroll your child under their plan. - If someone covered under this plan dies, their coverage will end on the last day of the month of their death, but the plan will continue if there are other people covered by the plan. - If you move out of Washington State, this plan will end on the last day of the contract term, including coverage for everyone on this plan.